 The Adjutant General”

-His family held a memorial service for him at the Zion Evangelical Church in Brainerd on June 10, 1945.
+It is not known why, but his family did not hold a memorial service for him until June 10, 1945, at the Zion Evangelical Church in Brainerd.

 After the war, his remains could not be positively identified, so he was reburied as an unknown at the new American Military Cemetery, Manila, Philippine Islands.
 His name appears on the Walls of the Missing at the cemetery.

 The Defense POW/MIA Accounting Agency considers the recovery of his remains as an active case.
-They can be contacted here.
+The agency can be contacted by clicking on this link.